 Incident management with control

 The Cybersecurity Act requires significant incidents to be reported to the authority within tight deadlines.
-Securapilot incident management guides you the whole way — from detection to a submitted final report — so nothing is missed.
+Securapilot incident management keeps track of all four reports — from early warning to final report — with automatic deadlines.

 The reporting obligation — a requirement you cannot miss